cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 Weak or predictable "cryptographically-strong" pseudorandom number generators (CSPRNGs) can be abused or exploited for malicious purposes.
 The Dual EC random number backdoor and Debian bugs are relevant examples of this problem.
-An entropy source that seeds a CSPRNG might be weak or broken as well, that can also lead to critical problems with overall security.
+An initial entropy source that seeds a CSPRNG might be weak or broken as well, that can also lead to critical problems with the overall security.
 This document describes a way for security protocol participants to augment their CSPRNGs using a particular technique involving usage of long-term private keys.
 This improves randomness from broken or otherwise subverted CSPRNGs.